ten-point-nine/freETarget/README.md

 The second part of the solution is actually free and consists of the excellent frETarget software.
 This software offers incredible functionality and is maintained free of charge!
 See something you want changed, it's open-source, feel free to improve (and please share back).

-*How do I work with the firmware?*
+**How do I work with the firmware?**

 The firmware is written for an Arduino and the Arduino IDE.
-This makes it pretty accessible for any skill level, and more importantly, anybody in the world.
+This makes it pretty accessible for anybody in the world.
+Lots of aftermarket support

 The software starts with freETarget.ino.
 This is the startup and main control loop.
 The other files, gpio.ino are helper files to interface to various hardware elements.
-The heavy lifting is done but the file compute_hit.ino.
+The heavy lifting is done buy the file compute_hit.ino.

-*I just want to build and upload the latest firmware*
+**I just want to build and upload the latest firmware**

 You can always download the latest firmware from https://www.freetarget.com/downloads and upload the HEX file through the freETarget PC software.

 If you want to build from source, just open the freETarget.ino file located in the freETarget subfolder in the Arduino IDE.
 You won't see any code, but hitting Verify and upload will work just the same.

-*I want to work on the PC source code*
+**I want to work on the PC source code**

 Great!
 The PC software is wrttenin C# using Visual Studio.
 You can download a free version from the Microsoft web site.

-*How do I work with the hardware?*
+**How do I work with the hardware?**

 The hardware is maintained in the electronics subfolder of the GIT repository and is developed in KiCad.
 Download and install KiCad EDA to work on the schematics and PCB's.